Skip to Content

 Boating around Abel Tasman on my tour

-We worked together to plan which restaurants we’d book, when to add free time, where to take lunch stops, and most importantly, book it all in with every operator along the way.
+We worked together to plan which restaurants we’d book, when to add free time, where to take lunch stops, and most importantly, booked it all in with every operator along the way.

 I could never have done this myself.
 Nor would I want to.
 This is not my lane.
 Plus they know their destinations inside out – and that’s what we’re paying for.

-I am paranoid about T crossing and so nervous I’ll leave some crucial element out.
+I am paranoid about T crossing and I dotting and so nervous I’ll leave some crucial element out.
 Josh and Andrea are those people.

 I spoke to Anita, a travel manager who specialises in overseas weddings and honeymoons, and while she’s had a fee in place for a while for wedding planning, she’s seeing them become normal for other agents too.

-So as the travel industry slowly fires up its engines and people contact them to help plan their itineraries and pick their brains for all the new requirements and protocols, we can expect to pay a consultancy fee.
+Travel industry experts plan their itineraries in their sleep, they are up to date on new visa rules, new hotel openings.
+You can pick their brains for all the new requirements and protocols – and consequently we can expect to pay a consultancy fee.

 I mean, you pay every other service provider right?